aphex-/Ani/README.md

 	public void onFinish() {
 		graphic.setAlpha(1.0f);
 	}

-	// called once at start
-	@Override
-	public void onStart() {
-		graphic.setAlpha(0.0f);
 }
-}
 ```
-This example shows the lifecycle of the animation and the fade in logic.
+This example shows the lifecycle methods of the animation and the fade-in logic.
 Note that the Graphic object is nothing that comes from **Ani**.
+The *onStart* method lets you apply values for the start.
+Afterwards the *onProgress* method will be called starting with 0.0 as parameter.

 ## How to start an animation?